-However, it’s extremely difficult — if not impossible — to keep personal and business credit lines from influencing one another.
+However, it’s extremely difficult to keep personal and business credit lines from influencing one another.
 While some card issuers may be more helpful in doing so than others, most business owners will need to rely on their personal credit at some point.

-For example, what happens when you apply for a business card in the first place?
-How does the issuer gauge whether or not you’re creditworthy?
-And, what happens if you add an employee as an authorized user and they overspend so that you can’t meet your minimum payment?
+For example, when you apply for a business credit card, how does the issuer gauge whether you’re creditworthy?
+What happens if you add an employee as an authorized user and they overspend so that you can’t meet your minimum payment?

 The moment you open a business credit card, you’ll start building your business credit—a separate score unique to your business accounts.
 Much like your personal score, your business credit score raises and lowers according to the length of credit, credit utilization, payment history and other factors determined by the business credit rating agencies.
 Unlike personal scores, however, business scores are public.
 They also grade borrowers on a 1-100 scale, unlike personal scores which fall between 300-850.

 Why is that relevant to your business cards?
 Some issuers will factor your business card into your personal utilization rate, while others won’t.

-It’s the same you, whether your card has “business” in the name or not.
+It’s the same user, whether your card has “business” in the name or not.
 If your credit score is in jeopardy, a business card could only compound matters by providing the temptation you’d be better off avoiding.